Adding Validations

 The Difference Threshold feature lets you specify the acceptable difference between expected and actual screenshots for visual validations.
 You can adjust the threshold for each visual validation step.
 The default threshold is 10% and the minimum is 0%.

 Until a cloud run is successful for the test, the difference in threshold is set higher at 40% to establish the baseline for cloud.
-This is required to accomodate for variations in environment and browser changes.
+This is required to accommodate for variations in environment and browser changes.
 Once the baseline is established for cloud, subsequent runs would use the appropriate threshold configured at the step level.

 Text Validation